Master of Teaching (Primary)

 - 12 credit points of core units

-- 4 credit points in one of the following specialisations:
+- 4 credit points in the following specialisation^:

 - Primary Extended Curriculum